Home » Barcelona » A guide to the natural spots in Barcelona

-Explore all the natural spots in Barcelona and enjoy a more relaxed way of visiting the metropolis.
 Here we’ll show you our favourite parks, hills, gardens and beaches.
 Ready for a dose of nature?

 La Barceloneta, Sant Miquel and Sant Sebastià beaches

-With the same name as the fishing neighbourhood nearby, La Barceloneta is one of the oldest but most loved Barcelona’s beaches.
+With the same name as the fishing neighbourhood nearby, La Barceloneta is one of the oldest, but most loved Barcelona’s beaches.

-Sant Miquel beach is connected to La Barceloneta beach, and it’s very similar to it, but with fewer bars around and fewer people.
-During summer, there’s usually one film per week projected on the beach.
-The access is free, and the movies are in their original language -usually English.
+One cool thing is that on summer nights, there’s usually one film per week projected on this beach.
+The access is free, and the movies are in their original language (usually English).
 It’s a great place to spend a fabulous and different evening.

-As a disclaimer, all these three beaches are pretty crowded from the end of May to September.
+All these three beaches are pretty crowded from the end of May to September.
 Still, there’s plenty of sand for everyone.
 Just find a nice spot or get there early and enjoy the sun!

 Montjuïc

-Montjuïc is one of Barcelona’s natural elevations.
-Some time ago, it played an essential role in the defence of the city during wars and battles.
-It’s an incredible spot as it overlooks Barcelona’s harbour, allowing you to enjoy a breathtaking view of it and the Mediterranean sea.
+It’s an incredible spot as it overlooks Barcelona’s harbour, allowing you to enjoy a breathtaking view of it and the Mediterranean Sea.

 There are a lot of things to do and visit in Montjuïc.
-We recommend you choose what you want to see beforehand or take a walk to the top and down if you’re short of time.
+We recommend you choose what you want to see beforehand or walk to the top and down if you’re short of time.
 The main attractions are the impressive Castell de Montjuïc (Montjuïc’s castle), the National Museum of Art of Catalonia (MNAC) and the Olympic Ring.

 Photo by Jorge Franganillo / CC-BY

-Most of the events during the summer Olympic Games of 1992 took place in Montjuïc.
-Nowadays, we can still admire the Olympic stadium (Estadi Olímpic Lluís Companys), the sports complex Palau Sant Jordi, the Bernat Picornell swimming pools and the telecommunications tower designed by Santiago Calatrava.
+We can still admire the Olympic stadium (Estadi Olímpic Lluís Companys), the sports complex Palau Sant Jordi, the Bernat Picornell swimming pools and the telecommunications tower designed by Santiago Calatrava.

-Calatraba tower
+Calatraba Tower

 Photo by David / CC BY-NC

-In addition to that, we can find more sport-related constructions around the area like the National Institute of Physical Education (INEFC) and the Olympic and Sports Museum.
-Another sports complex is La Foixarda.
-It consists of a horse riding school, a rugby field, and climbing facilities, both indoor and an outdoor tunnel free to access.
+In addition, we can find more sport-related constructions around the area, like the National Institute of Physical Education (INEFC) and the Olympic and Sports Museum.

 Parc de la Ciutadella

-The Parc de la Ciutadella (the Citadel’s Park), or just La Ciutadella, was created in the mid-19th century, and it’s still the greenest oasis in Barcelona.
-Although it’s not a big park, it’s usually full of life.
-People practice all kinds of activities, such as playing music, doing slackline, juggling, having a picnic, doing some exercise, or just laying under the sun.
+Although it’s not a big park, it’s usually full of life, practising all kinds of activities.
+From playing music, doing slackline, juggling, and having a picnic, to lying under the sun, the place is bustling with life.
 So no matter what you want to do, it’s an ideal place to relax and enjoy some nature.

 The park is open all day until dusk, and it’s usually jam-packed in the evenings, especially during spring and summer.